junekim6/commons-project/data_analysis/how_we_chose_an_ai_model/README.md

 ![Alt text](images/table1.png?raw=true)

+To be realistic, with the sheer volume of comments we are dealing with, we can only afford `Claude-3-haiku`, `GPT-3.5-turbo` and `Gemini-1.0-pro` but we included the other models in our testing for comparison.

 ### How we tested the models
 To test the accuracy of the models’ outputs we created a random sample of 200 comments from our database.
 We then ran the comments through all six models using the same prompt and guardrails output validation model.
 All models were asked to return a valid json.